 Selling your Horse Saddle at a Tack Swap

 Local tack swaps are a great thing for the equestrian community.
 Buyers can purchase affordable used horse tack, and sellers can get a decent price on used saddles and other equipment without dealing with consignment fees or middlemen.
 Tack swaps are also great for building community among local horseback riders.
-When riders only meet for competition, it can foster a type of community in the horse world that’s less-than-friendly, so meeting up a few times a year for a tack swap can be a way to make friends and build community with other local rides.
+When riders only meet for competition, it can foster a type of community in the horse world that’s less-than-friendly, so meeting up a few times a year for a tack swap can be a way to make friends and build community with other local riders.

 At a tack swap, despite the name, tack and saddles are not usually actually swapped.
 Instead, a tack swap is like a large garage sale of horse tack – although bartering may be part of the fun for some participants!

 Listing a Used Saddle for Sale Online